 How to Make Italian Hot Chocolate

-Add the dry ingredients to the milk: Dump the dry ingredients into the simmering milk and stir with a wooden spoon or heat-proof spatula until the chocolate is melted and smooth, about 4 minutes.
+• Melt the chocolate: In a medium saucepan over medium-low heat, bring 1 3/4 cups of milk to a simmer (watch for bubbles forming around the edges).
+Add the cocoa mixture into the simmering milk.
+Stir with a wooden spoon or heat-proof spatula until the chocolate is melted and smooth, about 4 minutes.

 a close up of a mug of hot chocolate next to a spoon and two slices of biscotti.

-How to Serve an Italian-style Hot Chocolate
+How to Serve Italian Hot Chocolate

 Browse all Mediterranean recipes.